HOW TO DEFROST A FREEZER FAST IN 5 STEPS

 Your fridge freezer or deep freezer may have a drainage hose.
 If so, place the end of the hose in a low bucket or basin.
 You can even tilt the freezer back slightly using shims underneath the front feet to help drain water quicker.

-STEP 3: ALLOW ICE TO MELT
+3. ALLOW ICE TO MELT

 Defrosting is simplest when you let the ice melt on its own.
 You can help accelerate the process by leaving the freezer door open and pointing a fan toward the open compartment to circulate room-temperature air through the freezer.